josepetew/wordle-jiu-jitsu/README.md

 python manage.py runserver
 python manage.py createsuperuser
 ```
+Go to http://localhost:8000/admin and login to add data to the backend!

 The Django Project is called `wjj` and the Wordle App
 is called `wordle`.